RECIPE UPDATED 10/9/24

 From pizza to Sycamore Kitchen's Cookies, dough performs and tastes better when you give it time.
 With that said, most of the process leading up to the final bake doesn't require much active work.
 Day 1 strengthening is a handful of stretch/folds and day 2 is a 5-minute step.

 Full disclosure is that I've baked the pizza off on day 2 and it was still excellent.
 The dough is tighter so you have to take care not to overwork it during the dimpling steps or it can stick to the pan.
 Other than that, if you're pressed for time you can cut the process short and still have great results.
-You should not deflate or stretch/fod the dough on day 2 if you plan to try the shorter timeframe.
+You should not deflate or stretch/fold the dough on day 2 if you plan to try the shorter time frame.

 Feeling Stuck